Skull Fracture in Children

 - Always securely fasten your child in a car safety seat in the back seat.

 - Do not leave your baby alone on any furniture, such as a bed or couch.
-Place him in a crib or playpen if you must leave him unattended.
+Place him or her in a crib or playpen if you must leave him or her unattended.

 - Do not let your child dive into a shallow pool or in water where the depth is not known.

-- Make sure your child wears proper protective gear when he plays sports.
+- Make sure your child wears proper protective gear when he or she plays sports.
 Gear includes wrist guards, a helmet, kneepads, and a mouth guard that meet safety standards.

 - Your child has a fever.